-For each high/low crowd signal condition, we combined information about amounts and times ensuring that both variances were either high or low.
-This decision was motivated by prior work that points to the joint value of both components of crowd signals.
-While it might be worth testing in future work, here we do not aim to untangle whether and what individual effect the amount vs. time-based components of crowd signals have (more about this in Section~\ref{sec:discussion}).
-To ensure that the results are robust to the exact choices of amounts and times, we created two sets of low and high values and combined them into four high crowd condition pairings and four low crowd condition pairings.
+We combine information about amounts and times for each treatment condition, ensuring that both variations are either high or low.
+This decision was motivated by prior work that points to the joint value of both variations in time and amount~\cite{dambanemuya2019harnessing,dambanemuya2021multi,horvat2023hidden}.
+To ensure that the results are robust to the exact choices of amounts and times, we create two sets of low and high values and combine them into four high and four low variation conditions.